treasure-data/treasure-boxes/scenarios/cdp_campaign_management/README.md

 - Assign `cv_name` to campaigns outside of TD so that they can be measured for effectiveness as well
 - Organize utm parameters for past campaigns so that they can be measured for effectiveness

-The master_campaigns table will be based on the `existing_campaigns` output from this WF, with the utm parameter values of the campaigns you wish to edit or add edited.
+The master_campaigns table will be based on the [existing_campaigns](#existing_campaigns) output from this WF, with the utm parameter values of the campaigns you wish to edit or add edited.

-However, since the following 3 parameter values are used to match records in the original clicks table, it is not possible to link records in the original clicks table that do not have these 3 values set:
+However, since the following 3 parameter values are used to match records in the original `clicks` table, it is not possible to link records in the original `clicks` table that do not have these 3 values set:

 - utm_source
 - utm_medium
 - utm_campaign

-Basically, the aim of having master_campaign table can be considered to have utm parameters other than these 3 (cv_name, activation_step_id, etc...)  later.
-And the value of the utm parameter set here takes precedence over the value of the utm parameter in the original clicks table.
+Basically, the aim of having master_campaign table can be considered to have utm parameters other than these 3 (`cv_name`, `activation_step_id`, etc...)  later.
+And the value of the utm parameter set here takes precedence over the value of the utm parameter in the original `clicks` table.

 ##### Required columns for table